 Watering is essential to keeping your tree green and preventing fires.
 Keep the water in the stand well above the fresh-cut bottom of the trunk.
 There is no need to put more than water in the tree stand.
 The tree isn't picky about flavor, caffeine or sugar.
 Plain water is the best for Christmas trees.

 Artificial isn't necessarily better

-The Association warns that even flame retardant or flame resistant artificial trees can eventually succumb to a fire as their resistance wears off when completely consumed in flames.
-By following the instructions on Christmas tree light packaging, owners can determine how many light strings they can safely connect before posing a threat to their homes.
+Even though real trees pose the bigger fire threat, artificial trees are also vulnerable.
+It's easy for any tree, real or artificial, to catch fire when decorators overload electrical sockets with lights.
+Even flame retardant or flame resistant artificial trees can eventually succumb to a fire as their resistance wears off when completely consumed in flames.
+By following the instructions on light packaging, you can determine how many light strings you can safely connect.

 If you don't live in an area where you can dispose of your tree naturally, most cities and towns will collect Christmas trees curbside on designated days.
 Check with your local municipality for Christmas tree disposal instructions specific to where you live.